What are the potential jobs available for an informatics graduate?

 Students in the Health Information Technology will be able to:

-• Make decisions relevant to the health professions
+- Make decisions in a variety of areas relevant to the health professions

-• Communicate effectively so as to implement technical knowledge
+- Communicate effectively implement technical knowledge in healthcare management

 Students in the Web Development and Human-Computer Interaction track will be able to: